pronovic/smartapp-sdk/DEVELOPER.md

 - run test: Run the unit tests
 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
+- run suite: Run the complete test suite, as for the GitHub Actions CI build

+Additional tasks:

-- run docs: Build the Sphinx documentation for smartapp-sdk.readthedocs.io
+- run docs: Build the Sphinx documentation for readthedocs.io
 - run docs -o: Build the Sphinx documentation and open in a browser
-- run tox: Run the Tox test suite used by the GitHub CI action
+- run publish: Publish the current code to PyPI and push to GitHub
 - run release: Release a specific version and tag the code
-- run publish: Publish the current code to PyPI and push to GitHub
+- run requirements: Regenerate the docs/requirements.txt file
 ```

 ## Integration with PyCharm